 “Oh.”
 She stalked off.

 Being more comfortable made the time go faster than the previous day.
 Steve bore down and got six crates before they broke for lunch at ten-thirty.
-Rei had kept up but was a full crate behind, and got chewed out again, this time for creaming the row again.
+Rei had kept up but was a full crate behind, and once more got chewed out for creaming the row.

 Just before they finished at noon, Rei said, “I’ve got chores today, but I’m free later tomorrow, and I can play over the weekend.”